|I got this image from here|

 About This blog

 My fondest memoreis in my life are the ones at my grandmother's table.I loved not only the warm,velvety ,slightly sweet 7-up cake, but the affirmation that I was loved.
-What started out as a creative outlet and a place to honor her loving,generous spirit has evolved into a food blog where I can blather on about food, the memories they bring,recipes, an ingredient I can't do without....you get the idea.
-I am sure my family and anyone I've been friendly with for more than a few years will be relieved.
+What started out as a creative outlet and a place to honor her loving,generous spirit has evolved into a food blog where I can blather on about recipes, food trends, and basically any food related topic that foodies would like, ....you get the idea.
+I am sure my family and anyone I've been friendly with for more than 2 minutes will breathe a collective sigh of relief, since I don't have to dump my food conversations on them all the time.
 Thank you for sharing this journey of exploration with me.